kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 is essential for slc-29 compliance, as it ensures that the exact version of the code that was tested in the PR or for which the push was merged is built.

+The validity and integrity of OIDC token must be validated in `oci-image-builcer` pipeline and fail pipeline execution if validation fails.
+Because OIDC token uses `JWT` format, it can be validated with a standard validation process against GitHub OIDC identity provider.

 ### Workflow Identification Claims

-The OIDC token contains claims that can be used to identify the workflow that triggered the build pipeline.
+The OIDC token contains the following claims that can be used to identify the workflow that triggered the build pipeline.
 These include:

 - `iss`: The issuer of the token.
 This is always `https://token.actions.githubusercontent.com`.
 - `iat`: The time at which the token was issued.